 Previous Academic Records (Request this from your most recent school.)

 Can I visit an RMA campus or learn more about upcoming events?

-We will hold several information sessions this year where families can come to our campuses, meet principals and staff members, and ask any questions you might have about RMA.
+Also, we hold several information sessions throughout the year where families can come to our campuses, meet principals and staff members, and ask any questions you might have about RMA.
 Dates will be posted on this website and on our Facebook page.
 Our Facebook page is the best way to learn more about upcoming events and deadlines!

 What is a charter school?